Joe Burrow Player Prop Bets for NFL Week 8 | Cincinnati vs. New York 10/31/2021

 Season Stats

-- He has tacked on 44 rushing yards on 18 carries, averaging 6.3 yards per game.

-- The Bengals have called a pass in 53.4% of their plays from scrimmage this year while running the ball 46.6% of the time.
+- The Bengals have thrown the ball in 53.4% of their plays from scrimmage this year while staying on the ground 46.6% of the time.
 This offensive attack ranks eighth in the NFL in points scored.

-- Burrow has attempted 17 of his 212 passes in the red zone, accounting for 58.6% of his team's red zone plays.
+- Burrow has thrown 17 passes in the red zone this season, 58.6% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Burrow's matchup with the Jets.